SyedMuhammadAli/Twitter-Graph-Analysis/README.md

 Next we add the tweet’s data into the NetworkX [4] graph object as per the topology we described earlier.
 We used the Node and Edge class to store further complex relations, but commented them our after we adopted NetworkX [4].
 They can still be of use when visualizing millions of tweets, because they enable extension for complex analysis, and serialization to disk.

 The key challenge in this project was to plot such a massive graph.
 With over a hundred thousand nodes and edges.
 We first attempted to draw the graph using vis.js [6] (a popular javascript canvas based library), but failed because of its ability to draw large graphs.
 Vis.js takes over 5 minutes to draw even a simple graph with over 200 nodes.
 It is, however, good to visualize small networks and graphs.
-We present the graph of Fatima Bhutto’s network in figure 2 drawn using vis.js

 Analysis (of results):